felixleopoldo/benchpress/docs/source/json_schema/config-definitions-data-item.md

 ```

 Description of the data model and sampling setup.
 Make sure that the id's are properly combined.
+If a CSV file is specified as data_id then parameters_id and seed_range should be null whereas graph_id should be the true graphs that generated the dataset.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                       |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :--------------------------------------------------------------- |